4r7n/xfzqz-alpha-test/README.md

 password.txt:
 *password*

+to run the program
+extract the zip
+then run xfzqz_alpha.exe !

 notes important:
 for better experience you should reload the file each sim/game whilst using v2 or v3(player controlled) balls, setting the health high, will cause greater loading time of spawning balls